All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 (optional) For long periods of snow travel.
 I use cheap polycarbonate sunglasses and replace when lenses get scratched.
 Screws on cheap sunglasses are sometimes loose, but can be secured as follows: unscrew, apply a drop of superglue, screw back in, allow glue to dry.
 Glue bond is weak and breaks when arms are folded, but the glue residue is sufficient to tighten up screws and prevent them from falling out.
 25 grams typically.

-7m mil-550 nylon rope, .5m cordura tunnel for abrasion protection.
-Doubled rope and tunnel (for abrasion protection) wrapped around tree or pole and attached to hiking stick by clove hitches, allowing for inverted rowing by leaning backwards and pulling with one or both arms.
+6m mil-550 nylon rope plus .5m cordura tunnel.
+Doubled rope and tunnel (for abrasion protection) wrapped around tree or pole and attached to hiking stick by clove hitch, allowing for inverted rowing by leaning backwards and pulling with one arm.
 Mil-550 rope has static load rating of 550 lbs, so maybe 110 lbs dynamic load for rowing exercise.
 Doubled rope would thus support dynamic load of maybe 220 lbs, or more than my weight of 170 lbs.
 Doubled rope also provides backup for case where one rope breaks but other doesn't.
 50g.